Cyphodias/ossu-computer-science-progress/research/notes/attention-is-all-you-need.md

 In simple terms:

-> **Softmax turns "how strongly do I score each option?" into "how much attention should I give each option?"**
+> **Softmax turns “how strongly do I score each option?” into “how much attention should I give each option?”**

 ### Backpropagation — the simple idea